 - Credit related contingent items: These are mainly guarantees, letters of credit and undrawn commitments to investments.
-For credit related contingent items, the nominal value is converted into an exposure at default using the appropriate credit conversion factor (CCF).
+For credit related contingent items, the nominal value is converted into an exposure at default using the appropriate credit conversion factor ("CCF").
 The CCF factors range from 20% to 100% depending on the type of contingent item and its maturity.
 The objective is to convert off statement of financial position notional amounts into an equivalent on statement of financial position exposure, in order to capture risks relating to counterparty credit and/or liquidity. - Derivative and foreign exchange instruments: These include forward contracts and interest rate swaps, which have been used to hedge UGB's underlying positions.

-Further information on off-statement of financial position items is disclosed in Notes 12 and 13 to the Group's interim condensed consolidated financial statements as of 30 June 2020.
+Further information on off-statement of financial position items is disclosed in Note 11 to the Group's Interim Condensed Consolidated Financial statements as of 30 June 2023 and Note 28 to the Group's annual consolidated financial statements as of 31 December 2022.